-The decrease in cost of sales for the three months ended April 30, 2016 from the comparable prior period is primarily the result of decreased personnel expense related to professional services and SaaS operations, as well as a reduction in hosting service fees associated with moving some data previously held by a third-party to the Company's data center.
+The decrease in cost of sales for the three and six months ended July 31, 2016 from the comparable prior periods is primarily the result of decreased personnel expense related to professional services and SaaS operations, as well as a reduction in hosting service fees associated with moving some data previously held by a third-party to the Company's data center.

 Cost of systems sales includes amortization and impairment of capitalized software expenditures, royalties, and the cost of third-party hardware and software.
 Cost of systems sales, as a percentage of systems sales, varies from period to period depending on hardware and software configurations of the systems sold.
-The increase in expense for the three-month period
+The decrease in expense for the three- and six-month period was primarily a result of reduced amortization of capitalized software costs, and was partially offset by the increase in sales of third-party hardware.

 The cost of professional services includes compensation and benefits for personnel and related expenses.
-The decrease in expense over the three-month period is due to a decrease in personnel costs.
+The decrease in expense for the three- and sixmonth periods from the prior comparable periods is primarily due to a decrease in personnel costs.

 The cost of maintenance and support includes compensation and benefits for client support personnel and the cost of third-party maintenance contracts.
-The increase in expense for the three-month period is primarily due to an increase in support personnel headcount.
+The increase in expense for the three- and six-month periods was primarily due to an increase in support personnel headcount, and was partially offset by the decrease in third-party maintenance contracts cost.

 The cost of software-as-a-service solutions is relatively fixed, subject to inflation for the goods and services it requires.
-The decrease in the three-month period was primarily related to a reduction in SaaS personnel costs and in hosting service fees, as a result of moving data previously held by a third-party to the Company's data center.
+The decrease in the three- and six-month periods from the prior comparable periods was primarily related to a reduction in SaaS personnel costs, as well as in telecommunication costs and in hosting service fees, as a result of moving data previously held by a third-party to the Company's data center.